The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.

 What does breakover have to do with heel-first landing?

 The location of breakover determines whether the foot will have time in the forward stride to land heel-first, or not.
-If the toe is long-out-in-front, delaying breakover, the foreleg doesn't have time to swing far enough forward to land heel-first -- like walking uphill -- and will land toe-first instead; the entire gait is shortened.
+If the toe is long-in-front (forward flare), delaying breakover, the foreleg does not have time to swing far enough forward to land heel-first -- like walking uphill -- and will land toe-first instead; the entire gait is shortened.

 Delay in breakover also causes forging

-(hind foot steps on the forefoot) because the forefoot doesn’t get out
+(hind foot hits the forefoot) because the forefoot doesn’t get out

 of the way in time for the hind foot to land on the same spot.